ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Find Policies
-Finds all policies that match the given search text or find all policies if no search text is given
+Finds all policies that match the given search text or find all policies if no search text is given.
+McAfee user requires view permission for at least one product for this function.

  ![screenshot: fn-mcafee-epo-find-policies ](./doc/screenshots/fn-mcafee-epo-find-policies.png)